Elizabeth Whiter MHAO MNFSH IIZ ITEC Dip.WSA

 Elizabeth is passionate and dedicated to her full time animal healing work and has been a great pioneer, fundraiser and ambassador of complementary health for animals.
 Animal guardians are now more passionate about a holistic approach to their companion’s health.
 Veterinary surgeons and other vet professionals from around the world train with Elizabeth to instil a fuller lifestyle approach to their client’s treatment and wellbeing.
 The use of plant remedies, nutritional emphasis and emotional balance techniques all complement conventional care.

-Elizabeth has been professionally involved in healing for twenty years and is a member of The Healing Trust, the largest healing organisation in the UK, working with both people and animals.
+Elizabeth has been professionally involved in healing for twenty one years and is a member of The Healing Trust, the largest healing organisation in the UK, working with both people and animals.
 A qualified and insured complementary therapist Elizabeth is a practitioner of zoopharmacognosy, an emerging science which refers to the process by which animals self-medicate by selecting plant material, algae and clays to treat and prevent disease, and is a member of The Ingraham Institute of zoopharmacognosy.

 In the UK Elizabeth teaches many aspects of Animal Healing at the College of Psychic Studies and The Harry Edwards Centre.
 She runs continued professional development training for the Healing Trust and currently lectures on the equine degree course at Plumpton College, Sussex.

 Since writing The Animal Healer and her new book You Can Heal Your Pet Elizabeth has been in even greater demand as her books draw much interest from around the world